eformat/openshift-virt-labs/docs/workshop/content/masquerade.md

 Pod networking is also referred to as "masquerade" mode in OpenShift Virtualization, and it can be used to hide a virtual machine’s outgoing traffic behind the pod IP address.
 Masquerade mode uses Network Address Translation (NAT) to connect virtual machines to the Pod network backend through a Linux bridge.
 Masquerade mode is the recommended binding method for VM's that need to use (or have access to) the default pod network.

-Utilising pod networking rather than the worker's requires the interface to connect using the `masquerade: {}` method and for IPv4 addresses to be allocated via DHCP.
+Utilizing pod networking rather than the worker's requires the interface to connect using the `masquerade: {}` method and for IPv4 addresses to be allocated via DHCP.
 We are going to test this with one of the same Centos images (imported into a PVC) which we used in the previous labs.

 In our virtual machine configuration file we do the following: